-This option will require an IP Address, Netmask, and Gateway provided by your network administrator.
+The "Static IP" option will require an IP address, Net mask, and Gateway provided by you network administrator.
+The DHCP option will request these parameters when the CombiFlash system is rebooted.

 - IP Address Enter the static IP Address for the system.

-- Netmask Enter the Netmask for the system.

-- Gateway Enter the Gateway for the system.
+Static IP option only. - Netmask Enter the Netmask for the system.
+Static IP option only. - Gateway Enter the Gateway for the system.
+Static IP option only.